A Dangerous Trend Today: Teens and Skittles Parties

-When most people hear the word “Skittles” they think of the popular fruit candy.
-These days the name has become synonymous with a dangerous teenage trend.
+When most people hear the word “Skittles,” they think of the traditional fruit candy.
+These days, teens and skittles parties have become a dangerous trend.
 If you hear teens in your family discussing a “Skittles Party,” there is much cause for concern.

 A growing problem in the world of drug use is the abuse of prescription drugs.
 Some people assume a medication given by a doctor is safe, even when misused.
 Unfortunately, this problem has also spread to teenagers in party scenes.